-Functional / Industry and technical teams' alignment: Entity structures should not be a barrier for building effective collaborations between functional / industry and technical teams.
-In some cases, technical teams have taken ownership of the AI agenda across government services that resulted in use cases that were never used or conversely the functional / industry teams designed an AI program that was never put into action due to absent AI skillets and technologies.
+Functional / Industry and technical teams' alignment:

+Entity structures should not be a barrier for building effective collaborations between functional / industry and technical teams.
+In some cases, technical teams have taken ownership of the Al agenda across government services that resulted in use cases that were never used or conversely the functional / industry teams designed an Al program that was never put into action due to absent Al skillets and technologies.
 For this reason, the establishment of the pod team for a use case combining both functional / industry and technical competencies is essential to set pod accountability for the use case success and ultimate government services improvement goal.

 Cybersecurity risks:

-The adoption of AI across government services is expected to increase the risk exposure from a cybersecurity standpoint.
-Cybersecurity foresight would instigate the needed measures to mitigate AI risks against hackers or system failures that might have a detrimental impact especially for advanced AI solutions that directly touch on the wellbeing of people, government and critical infrastructure operations, or business and economic interests.
-Therefore, cybersecurity operations would need to be upgraded to detect any tampering of AI solutions, whether in the data or the model itself, and address according to a define protocol.
-Al Risk Management Embracing AI is expected to yield key ethical risks that need to be anticipated upfront to avoid building ethical debt and to maintain confidence in AI use cases across government services.
+The adoption of Al across government services is expected to increase the risk exposure from a cybersecurity standpoint.
+Therefore, cybersecurity foresight is necessary to instigate the needed measures to mitigate Al risks against hackers or system failures that might have a detrimental impact, especially for advanced Al solutions that directly impact the wellbeing of people, government and critical infrastructure operations, or business and economic interests.
+As a result, cybersecurity operations will need to be upgraded to detect any tampering of Al solutions, whether in the data or the model itself, and address it according to a defined protocol.

+Al Risk Management

+Embracing AI is expected to yield key ethical risks that need to be anticipated upfront to avoid building ethical debt and to maintain confidence in AI use cases across government services.